iSaluki/phhs6/content/sixth/CompSci/Theory/Databases/Design.md

 > Avoid any relationship except one-to-many.
 > It is significantly easier to work with one-to-many and it makes your database more flexible.

+---

+Many-to-many relationships are difficult to model.

+So we break up the relationship and make a link entity

+So instead of having a many-to-many link between *subject* and *teacher*, we have a one-to-many relationship between *teacher* and *subject teacher* and *subject* and *subject teacher*.
+This reduces wasted space to 0 in our model and also makes queries easier to manage.

+With a one-to-one relationship there is exactly one instance of each entity for each instance of another entity.
+Although this is OK and does provide the possibility to expand the system in future, it might make sense to combine the two.

+So *House* and *Alarm* (with a one-to-one relationship) could be replaced with a single entity called *Alarm Installation*.

 [Computer Science](/ComputerScience)